 Destination selects the modulation destination for the LFO.
 Preview how the LFO modulation will affect the sound by highlighting a destination.
 Press [YES] to confirm the selection.
-For more information, please see "APPENDIX C: LFO MODULATION DESTINATIONS" on page 109
+Press [FUNC] and then turn the knob to snap to destination sections.
+For more information, please see "APPENDIX C: MODULATION DESTINATIONS" on page 110.